dalalsoham/WEB-PROJECT/README.md

 #### ⚠️Rules :grey_exclamation: :grey_exclamation: :smirk_cat: :smirk_cat: :smirk_cat::

-✅ Pull requests can be submitted to any opted-in repository on GitHub or GitLab.
+✅ Pull requests can be submitted to given repository on GitHub.

 ✅ The pull request must contain commits you made yourself.

-✅ If a maintainer reports your pull request as 'spam' or 'invalid', it will not be counted toward your participation in Hacktoberfest.
+✅ If a maintainer reports your pull request as 'spam' or 'invalid', it will not be counted toward your participation in Synapse.

 ✅ If a maintainer reports behaviour that’s not in line with the project’s code of conduct, you will be ineligible to participate.

-✅ To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.
+✅ To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between January 1-31 in any time zone.
 This year, the first 55,000 participants can earn a T-shirt.

 #### ⚠️What not to do :exclamation: :exclamation: :triumph: :triumph: